August 7, 2023

 Who is more astute on covert activities than the man Ike called upon to assist General James Doolittle in examining the effectiveness of the CIA in counteracting an implacable communist enemy globally—and recommended that the Agency be transformed into an “aggressive covert psychological, political and paramilitary organization more effective, more unique and, if necessary, more ruthless than that employed by the enemy"?

 William Douglas Pawley’s pathological obsession with ridding Cuba of Fidel Castro and his intensifying disdain for JFK was rooted in his youth on the island at the end of the 19th century as the “Cuba Libre” movement to free Cuba from Spain’s grip gained support in America.
 At that time, powerful figures hoped for an incident that could justify U.S. intervention.
-Some six decades later, the success of the 1898 battle cry “Remember the Maine!” would inspire a new generation of U.S. warriors to conceive Operation Northwoods—the staging of false flag attacks on the U.S. to gain support for an all-out attack on the Caribbean island.
+Some six decades later, the success of the 1898 battle cry--“Remember the Maine!”--would inspire a new generation of U.S. warriors to conceive Operation Northwoods—the staging of false flag attacks on the U.S. to gain support for an all-out attack on the Caribbean island.

 Months before the CIA and organized crime figures developed their assassination plots against Castro, Pawley not only offered to use his vast wealth to pay for Castro’s assassination but bragged at least twice of having his own “hitmen” to do it.
-His interaction three years later with the DRE anti-Castro Cubans in Miami—whose members later engaged Lee Harvey Oswald in a debate in New Orleans in the summer of 1963—would make him a top priority for testimony before the House Select Committee on Assassinations as it reviewed the Warren Commission finding that Lee Harvey Oswald had acted alone.
-But Pawley never testified, having shot himself in January 1977 to end the pain of shingles.

-The following tells William Douglas Pawley's story which began for me with a footnote on page 361 of The Invisible Government followed by my Freedom of Information Act request in 1976 for the top-secret Doolittle Committee Report.
-My pursuit of the truth continued for decades with the slow declassification of hundreds of Pawley-related CIA and FBI files.
-Both President Trump and President Biden refused to declassify and release the final batch of 3,400 JFK Assassination documents some including numerous redacted pages.
-In 2025, President Trump will have a second opportunity to release all the documents.1
+The following links tell William Douglas Pawley's story which began for me with a footnote on page 361 of The Invisible Government1 followed by my Freedom of Information Act request in 1976 for the top-secret Doolittle Committee Report.
+Nearly a decade after the committee strengthened the CIA under Allen Dulles, Doolittle sat on the President's Foreign Intelligence Advisory Board advising JFK on Cuba policy.

 CHAPTERS